-The Magnolia Plantation and Gardens was founded by the Drayton family in 1676 and later operated as the "oldest public tourist site in the Lowcountry" beginning in 1870.
-By the 1980s, the plantation had fallen into disrepair and in 1994 was donated to the National Park Service.
+Located in Charleston, the Magnolia Plantation and Gardens was founded by the Drayton family in 1676 and later operated as the "oldest public tourist site in the Lowcountry" beginning in 1870.
+By the 1980s, the plantation had fallen into disrepair and in 1994, it was donated to the National Park Service.
 The plantation and gardens have been restored, and the site is open year round.

 - Mysterious music